 During his US-fellowship in San Francisco, Dr. Meuli and his wife, Dr. Claudia Meuli, developed a fetal sheep model for myelomeningocele and could generate conclusive evidence that this type of neural tube defect is a candidate lesion for in utero repair in order to salvage spinal cord function otherwise lost.
 This completely new pathophysiologic understanding and the novel fetal surgical therapeutic approach were published in Nature Medicine in 1995.
 This milestone article also launched a novel clinical enterprise: prenatal surgery for human fetuses with myelomeningocele.
 Today, spina bifida is by far the most frequent and important indication for surgical intervention during pregnancy worldwide.
 Also, in 2010, Professor Meuli and partners opened a fetal surgery program within the Center for Fetal Diagnosis and Therapy (http://www.swissfetus.ch/) that is jointly run by the Department of Obstetrics (University Hospital Zurich) and the Department of Pediatric Surgery (University Children’s Hospital Zurich).
 As of today, he belongs to a small group of pioneer fetal surgeons and has performed more than 50 fetal surgical interventions for spina bifida so far.

-Since 2001 Professor Meuli is actively involved in a long term project aiming at growing human full thickness skin analogs for clinical use in the laboratory (http://www.skingineering.ch/).
+From 2001 until his retirement in 2020, Professor Meuli was actively involved in a long term project aiming at growing human full thickness skin analogs for clinical use in the laboratory (http://www.skingineering.ch/).
 He also was Principal Investigator in a Clinical Trial Phase I to test such laboratory grown autologous skin grafts in pediatric patients.
-The encouraging preliminary results are now the basis for a Multicenter Clinical Trial Phase II planned to start in the spring of 2017.
+The encouraging preliminary results are now the basis for a Multicenter Clinical Trial Phase II.
 Martin Meuli serves as a mentor for the denovoSkin project.

 Dimos Poulikakos holds the Chair of Thermodynamics at ETH Zurich, where in 1996 he founded the Laboratory of Thermodynamics in Emerging Technologies.
 He served as the Vice President of Research of ETH Zurich (2005-2007) and was the ETH director of the IBM-ETH Binnig-Rohrer Nanotechnology center.
 He also served as the Head of the Mechanical and Process Engineering Department at ETH Zurich (2011-2014).